millsguo/anit_cms_for_zf3/README.md

 Intro
 -----
-I worked for many companies in order to develop their own back-office for their web sites.
+- I worked for many companies in order to develop their own back-office for their web sites.
 But unfortunately they did not designed their back-office to have common modules or components able to be used for their other web sites or web application.
-So I decided to design a solution in order to create customizable web sites easily.
+- So I decided to design a solution in order to create customizable web sites easily and to have modules re-usable.
+- The main concept is that your web page is build from blocks.
+You think and design your web page as ordered blocks.
+You declare your web page and its block in the cms.
+You stay focused on the design of your web page and particularly on its blocks.
+The app will take care to display (or hide)  your web page following your configuration.

 Benefits
 --------
-Modularity and Scalability:
+- Modularity and Scalability:
 Thanks to ZF3, on the back-end side, you can easily add features through zend modules or through your own php library.
 On the front-end side, you have to think your web page as blocks, blocks that have their own blocks.
 By this way you can stay focused on the UI.

-Maintainability :
+- Maintainability :
 You know what's going on.
 You have the control of the code.
 It is easily maintainable because it applies the MVC pattern flavour from Zend Framework.
 I offer a simple way to organize your cms with zend.

-Native features :
+- Native features :
 You have by default features like :
-Access Control List
+    - Access Control List
-Files Management
+    - Files Management
-Blog
+    - Blog
-Extranet
+    - Extranet
-...
+    - ...

 Principles
 ----------
-Let's talk about the principles of the cms :
+Let's talk about the principles of the cms:
-- Page (Module : Rubrique): it's a web page, the main container.
+- Page (Module: Rubrique): it's a web page, the main container.

-- Section (Module : Sous-Rubrique) : a page has one or many sections. a section does not represent a section tag in html, it represents a piece of your page.
+- Section (Module: Sous-Rubrique) : a page has one or many sections. a section does not represent a section tag in html, it represents a piece of your page.

-- Content (Module : Contenu, Galerie, Blogcontent) : a section has one or many contents.
+- Content (Module: Contenu, Galerie, Blogcontent): a section has one or many contents.
 I have divided content in three types :
     - stdContent : html content that you can edit with an editor + title and subtitle
     - imgContent : std content plus images
     - blogContet : imgContent plus another fields like author, date...

-It's up to you to create a new one or just modify an existing one.
+It's up to you to create a new content type or just to modify an existing one.

+For each content type in add or edit pages you have the list of the files uploaded.
+You have the ability to copy to clipboard the path and add it easily in your htlm editor.

-- Message (Module : Message) : It's a message sent by visitors through a form
+- Message (Module: Message): It's a message sent by visitors through a form

-- Comment (Module : Commentaire) : It's a comment sent to a content
+- Comment (Module: Commentaire): It's a comment sent.
+It is related to a content

 By default messages and comments are stored in the database.
 You can also send it by email.
 The code have been commented in the modules.